-- provided a good reflection of the costs associated with meeting reliability; and - avoided being too general (such as would be the case with a consumer price type index), or too specific (as with a commodity specific index).46
+- provided a good reflection of the costs associated with meeting reliability; and - avoided being too general (such as would be the case with a consumer price type index), or too specific (as with a commodity specific index).42

-In its response to the Consultation Paper, the AER suggested that an index that increased the MPC in line with producer costs was appropriate.47
+The AER suggested that an index that increased the MPC in line with producer costs was appropriate. $^{\rm 43}$

-The NGF agreed that the requirements identified by the Proponent were suitable for the purpose of selecting an index, and considered that the Stage 2 PPI was the most appropriate index to use.48
+The NGF agreed that the requirements identified by the Proponent were suitable for the purpose of selecting an index, and considered that the Stage 2 PPI was the most appropriate index to use.44

-AEMC Reliability Panel 2010, Reliability Settings from 1 July 2012, Rule Change Proposal, 27 August 2010, Sydney, p.
+41 AEMC Reliability Panel 2010, Reliability Settings from 1 July 2012, Rule Change Proposal, 27 August 2010, Sydney, p.
 11.

-47 AER, Consultation Paper submission, p.
+43 AER, Consultation Paper submission, p.
 3.